-A departure from his typical style, one can only imagine that this primitive style carving was done just for the fun of it.
+One can only imagine that this primitive style carving was done just for the fun of it.
 It’s a quirky departure for him.
 Allen’s assistant, Elizabeth MacLean Smith remembers that, “It was only when most of his children had grown up that he had time to spend carving granite boulders for his own pleasure and satisfaction.”
-The boulders on the shore of Bartlett’s Harbor on North Haven Island in Maine were plentiful.
-Here, the North Haven Artists Colony thrived and had the peace and quiet that allowed for creativity.
+The boulders on the shore of Bartlett’s Harbor on North Haven Island in Maine were plentiful and they offered the artist the freedom to be imaginative, creative, and fun.

-“Let the material suggest the treatment,” he would say to his students at the School of the Museum of Fine Arts.
-“Use all the stone; let the stone itself contribute to the design.”
+Allen would say to his students at the School of the Museum of Fine Arts, “Use all the stone; let the stone itself contribute to the design.”
 The basic principles apply no matter what the medium.
-He encouraged his students to express their individual style whether traditional or modern, and didn’t disparage the use of unusual materials or shapes or judge the choice of subject matter.
+He encouraged them to express their individual style whether traditional or modern, and didn’t disparage the use of unusual materials or shapes or judge the choice of subject matter.
 He was extremely interested in abstract sculpture although he did little with it, again teaching that the same basic tests for all good sculpture should be applied to that genre as to any other.

 In the Museum School records, there is a photo of Peter Abate, one of Allen’s favorite students with a carved stone head in a similar style.
-Perhaps this was an assignment in class, an exercise in creativity to make something from an unusual shape using all the stone and letting it suggest the best way for man and nature to cooperate.
+Perhaps this was an assignment in class, an exercise in creativity to make something from an unusual shape using all the stone and letting it suggest the best way for man and nature to collaborate.
 He said, “There is a basic alliance between sculptor and nature.
 Sculptors should be sensitive to natural forms, not torture and fight with their materials, and thereby destroy both the integrity of the material and of the concept.”
 Here the natural form translated into this wonderfully unconventional personality portrayal.

-Carving takes time, patience and concentration.
+Carving takes time, patience, and concentration.
 Creativity requires peace of mind and solitude.
-It was when he was at peace in North Haven away from the stresses of his city life, that he was able to follow his heart.
-This unique Head of a Man remains there, an ancient gazing out at the little harbor that Frederick Allen loved.
+It was when he was at peace in North Haven away from the stresses of his city life, that he was able to follow his heart and his imagination.
+This chivalrous Head of a Man remains there in spirit, an ancient knight gazing out over the water, heeding the call of his destiny.